 If you ask five CNC machinists the same question, you’re bound to get seven answers.
 But that doesn’t mean they're indecisive, just there are many different ways to perform any given CNC operation.
 That being said, there is no 100% right or wrong way to cut aluminum, but here are a few things to keep your eyes on when buying end mills.

 Aluminum is soft when compared to other metals.
-Which means chips can clog up the flutes of your CNC tooling, especially with deep or plunging cuts.
+This means chips can clog up the flutes of your CNC tooling, especially with deep or plunging cuts.
 Coatings for end mills can help alleviate the challenges that sticky aluminum can create.
-Titanium aluminum nitride (AlTiN or TiAlN) coatings are slippery enough to help keep chips moving, especially if you aren’t using coolant.
+Titanium carbo-nitride coatings are slippery enough to help keep chips moving, especially if you aren’t using coolant.
 This coating is often used on carbide tooling.
 If you’re using high-speed steel (HSS) tooling, look for coatings like titanium carbo-nitride (TiCN).
 That way you get the lubricity needed for aluminum, but you can spend a little less cash than on carbide.

 This is arguably the most important feature to consider when choosing an end mill for CNC machined aluminum.
 Again, aluminum is gummy and soft, which means it tends to stick in the flutes of your CNC mill.
 While coatings can help alleviate this issue, if you’re using a 4- or 5-flute end mill to cut aluminum, even the best coatings may not help.
 One of the main goals of flutes when cutting aluminum is to clear CNC machined chips.
 While having fewer flutes makes your tool less rigid, it also allows for more efficient movement of those chips.
 If you don’t get chips out of there, you risk ruining your surface finish, by re-cutting chips, or worse, destroying your end mill by friction welding the chips right to your cutter - every CNC machine owners worse nightmare!
 Your best bet for an end mill in aluminum is two or three flutes.
 While you can get away with more flutes, if you are really concerned about rigidity, your risk of destroying your end mill will go up.